ibm-cloud-docs/vpc/block_storage_is_manage.md

 To verify that the volume is deleted, list the volumes by making a `GET /volumes` call.

-## Add tags to block storage volumes for backup policies
-{: #block-storage-add-tags}

-You can add tags to associate a volume with a backup policy.
-Backup policies schedule automatic creation of backup snapshots.
-When one volume tag matches a backup policy tag, it triggers creation of a backup snapshot.
-A backup policy defines a backup plan that schedules when backup snapshots are taken.
-For information about creating backups, see [Creating a backup policy](/docs/vpc?topic=vpc-backup-about).
-For more information about tags, see [Working with tags](/docs/account?topic=account-tag).

-You can add tags to a volume in the following ways:

-* From the [volume details](/docs/vpc?topic=vpc-viewing-block-storage&interface=ui#view-vol-details-ui) page, click the pencil icon
-* From the list of all [Block storage for VPC volumes](), select a volume and click **Add tags**.
-In the Add tags dialog box, enter a new tag and click **Save**.

 ## Access volume read/write metrics
 {: #block-storage-metrics}